pengbingxin/FragGPT-Interface/README.md

-**Unlocking comprehensive molecular design across all scenarios with large language model and unordered chemical language**
+# Unlocking comprehensive molecular design across all scenarios with large language model and unordered chemical language

-# FragGPT Code and data
+# FragGPT data

-。。。
+Due to the size limit, train data and the pretrained checkpoints can be download from xxx